Jelimo 'pained' to gain Olympic medal 10 years on

 Last updated on .From the section Sport Africa

-Kenya's Pamela Jelimo has described the receipt of an Olympic medal as "painful" after her London 2012 bronze arrived a decade on from competing in the 800m final in the English capital.
+Kenya's Pamela Jelimo has described the receipt of an Olympic medal as "painful" after her London 2012 bronze arrived a decade after competing in the 800m final.

 The 2008 Olympic champion was upgraded from fourth to third in 2017 after the gold won by Russia's Mariya Savinova was taken away because of a doping infraction.

-Jelimo did not receive her medal in front of a packed crowd in the English capital but had to settle for a museum in the Kenyan capital Nairobi on Wednesday instead.
+Jelimo did not receive her medal in front of a packed crowd in the English capital, instead she had to settle for a museum in the Kenyan capital of Nairobi this week.

 "It's so painful to wait this long to receive a medal," Jelimo told BBC Sport Africa.